huggingface/transformers/model_cards/aliosm/ComVE-gpt2/README.md

 ## Training procedure

-Each natural language statement that against commonsense is concatenated with its reference reason with `<|conteniue|>` as a separator, then the model finetuned using CLM objective.
+Each natural language statement that against commonsense is concatenated with its reference reason with `<|continue|>` as a separator, then the model finetuned using CLM objective.
 The model trained on Nvidia Tesla P100 GPU from Google Colab platform with 5e-5 learning rate, 5 epochs, 128 maximum sequence length and 64 batch size.

 <center>